 Your child’s math teacher asks the class to add 21 and 13 in their head, and then subtract 6 from the sum.

 Working memory is like a temporary sticky note in our brain.
 It holds new information in place so the brain can work with it briefly and perhaps connect it with other information.
 Attention plays a big role in this process.

 Working memory isn’t just for short-term use.
 It also helps the brain organize new information for long-term storage.

-full evaluation can determine why your child is struggling.
+A full evaluation can determine why your child is struggling.
 If it turns out that working memory is the reason, there are other steps you can take to get a fuller picture.

-You may then want to see if she also has other problems with executive functions that are linked to ADHD.
+You may then want to see if your child also has other problems with executive functions that are linked to ADHD.
 If that’s the case, medications for ADHD may help improve working memory while the medications are working.